Get ahead in your gardening game with this list of exceptional Trees That Start with B. Read on to learn more about these botanical gems!

 Botanical Name: Bauhinia spp.

 This deciduous to semi-evergreen tree produces vibrant, five-petaled blooms.
-Among the types of trees that start with B, this botanical specimen enhances outdoor environments with its unique, butterfly-like leaves.
+This botanical specimen enhances outdoor environments with its unique, butterfly-like leaves.

 Botanical Name: Buxus spp.

-Buxus species, or boxwood, are evergreen shrubs or small trees valued for their dense, green foliage.
+Boxwood is an evergreen shrub or small tree with dense, green foliage.
 This tree is highly adaptable and thrives in a range of soil conditions.
 It’s often used in formal gardens for hedging and topiary, offering year-round visual interest.

 Botanical Name: Bursera spp.